BGSoares/advent-of-code-2022/README.md

 # advent-of-code-2022
-Because it is fun, from December 1 to 25 I complete coding challenges created by adventofcode.com, which I share with the world through this repo. :)
+Because it is fun (:D), from December 1 to 25 I complete coding challenges created by adventofcode.com, which I share with the world through this repo.

 Each day, adventofcode.com provides two challenges and a data file (usually called input.txt).
 I attempt to solve the challenges leveraging Python code.